-TACOMA LINK LIGHT RAIL
+LINK LIGHT RAIL - T LINE

-Tacoma Link light rail safety events are reported to the T Line Control Center, the controller assigns the investigation to the field supervisor.
-T Line staff adhere to the following procedures while gathering information to be forwarded to the TSS Investigations and Assessments team:
+T Line safety events are reported to the T Line Control Center, the controller logs information regarding the safety event in the service log and if needed, the event log.
+The field supervisor coordinates the investigation and compiles all evidence required for safety event investigation.
+All T Line staff adhere to the following procedure while gathering information to be forwarded to the Safety Investigations team: